spoddutu/React-Github/README.md

-# React-Kitchen
+# React-Github
-React application using react-router, alt (flux), super agent for rest calls and metrialise css
+React application using react-router, alt (flux), super agent for rest calls and materialise css.